-To be even more explicit, in outdoor sites, these robotic vehicles are interesting for safety, as illustrated before, but also for security, in cases where there are for example risks of explosions.
-Security forces have to use mobile robots with capabilities of monitoring and penetrating hostile areas instead of employing humans [4].
-In hospital pavilions and wards, the levels of exposure are controlled to protect the patients and health operators from contamination such as COVID-19 [5], infections, and toxic gas/water leaks [6].
-In this context, the automotive sector can come to help, in terms of mobile robots to be used in the aforementioned places, thanks to the capability to perform inspections, monitoring but also to work as remote actuators [7].
-For autonomous mobile robots, the energy consumption is a truly basic issue; a proper analysis and design related to this aspect is also illustrated in the manuscript.
+In outdoor sites, robotic vehicles are of interest for safety, as illustrated above, but also for security, as, for example, in cases where there is a risk of explosions.
+Security forces use mobile robots to monitor and penetrate hostile areas instead of employing humans [4].
+In hospital pavilions and wards, levels of exposure are controlled to protect patients and healthcare workers from risks, such as COVID-19 infection [5] or toxic gas/water leaks [6].
+In this context, mobile robots designed for the automotive sector can be used to perform inspections and monitoring and to work as remote actuators [7].
+For autonomous mobile robots, energy consumption is a truly basic issue; an analysis and design related to this aspect is also illustrated in the manuscript.